gtuxyco/timelysheets/README.md

 # About Timely Sheets

-Timely Sheets is an Attendance Management System designed to help HR in managing employee attendance lifecycle from time tracking to scheduling and understand the true value of their Human Resources.
+Timely Sheets is a Time and Attendance Management Platform designed to help HR in managing employee attendance lifecycle from time tracking to scheduling and understand the true value of their Human Resources.

 Benefits: